liquidcatgamestudio/galaxy-games-fest/content/about.md

 tags: about
 ---

-Where emerging talent meets industry legends.
-Galaxy Games Festival is a celebration of student innovation and industry collaboration, hosted at Macquarie University — Sydney’s hub for game development.
+# Galaxy Games Festival is a student focused event for emerging game developers within Australia.

-Showcase, connect, and shape the future of games in Australia.
+We have students and industry guests coming in for talks and showcases, from the games, art, music, and adjacent industries.
+Come and check out what it is like to work in the industry, and see what students have been making!